 My friends in Amy’s Facebook group The PR Powerhouse wanted to read it, so here it is with some bonus links and images- mostly taken by another brilliant photographer- my Mum!

-I hope you enjoy it- please let me know what you think in the comments and follow me on social media @happyinharmony1
+I hope you enjoy it- please let me know what you think in the comments, and come and join me on social media @happyinharmony1

 My whole family are music lovers.
 My great uncle led a decent dance band during the war and I learned recently that my great grandad was a good singer who performed at the Albert Hall, he looked like the Go Compare man!

 When we were given my great grandad's piano I became completely fascinated with it.
 I would eat my dinner off it so I didn't need to move (this still happens fairly often!)

 This is me with my Grandad (on my right) and his brother Uncle George (on my left), who gave me the piano that they sang around as kids.
 Though Uncle George is no longer with us, he's in my heart and I love to coach his great-grandsons James and Thomas.

 What was the first instrument you learned to play - and did you find it easy to pick up?

 As people from brass band families will understand, it's not a question of if you want to learn a brass instrument, just which one!
 Brass bands remain one of the best places to learn about music, they’re full of generous people who help you learn.
 The one I enjoyed the most was Poulton-le-Fylde Band- what a lovely bunch of humans!